REPRESENTATIVE FLORA AND FAUNA OF SEYMOUR TOWNSHIP,

 Tall thimbleweed Anemone virginiana tall anemone F

-Bird's-foot trefoil Lotus corniculatus "bacon and eggs", a member of the pea family CF
+Bird's-foot trefoil Lotus corniculatus "bacon and eggs", a member of the pea family CFM

 Red trillium Trillium erectum purple trillium; wake-robin F

-Snow trillium Trillium grandiflorum large white trillium CF
+Snow trillium Trillium grandiflorum large white trillium CFM

 Twinleaf Jeffersonia diphylla